 Most grants carry with them a requirement for reporting back to the Foundation regarding use of the funds.
 Reports of past grants must be on file before an organization can apply for additional Foundation funds.
 Applications received from organizations with delinquent reports will be considered non-responsive and will not be reviewed.

-Grant applications are reviewed by committee, comprised of Indian River Community Foundation’s Board of Directors and members of the general community by invitation.
+Letters of Idea are reviewed for eligibility and competitive qualities by Community Foundation staff.
+Full grant applications are reviewed by a committee comprised of Indian River Community Foundation’s Board of Directors and other community members.